-Reflecting on the insights derived across the distinct qualitative and quantitative methods used, it is clear that Ontario's collaborative MPOX response was overwhelmingly positive for all stakeholders including national, provincial and local public health agencies, as well as community agencies involved in serving MSM.
-The partnership between the CMOH, AIDS-Bureau and the GMSH facilitated a collaborative process in which the GMSH's history and expertise with the MSM community, as well as the MOH's knowledge of the health system became strengths that were leveraged to mobilize a timely, meaningful and community-informed public health effort with a community that has historically had a contentious relationship with public health agencies.
-Notably, public polling revealed that in the panel that was surveyed, the target population was more aware, concerned and took mitigating actions to prevent infection.
+Reflecting on the learning and knowledge derived across the distinct qualitative and quantitative methods used, it is clear that Ontario's collaborative MPOX response was overwhelmingly positive for all stakeholders including national, provincial and local public health agencies, as well as community agencies involved in serving MSM.
+The partnership between the CMOH, HIV Bureau and the GMSH facilitated a collaborative process in which the GMSH's history and expertise with the MSM community, as well as the MOH's knowledge of the health system became strengths that were leveraged to mobilize a timely, meaningful, and community-informed public health effort with a community that has historically had a contentious relationship with public health agencies.
+Public polling revealed that in the panel that was surveyed, the target population was more aware, concerned and took mitigating actions to prevent infection.
 A higher proportion of MSM also recalled the co-branded campaign materials.

-Reflecting on the high-quality and value of the collaborative process and supports as well as the positive outcomes for system partners in their work related to MPOX outreach efforts, and the target population's awareness, knowledge and behaviours, there is opportunity to continue building this partnership between public health and the GMSH responding to HIV and other sexually transmitted blood-borne infections, promoting access to culturally relevant care for MSM, and building trust with the community.
-In doing this, it will be important to reflect on feedback related to role clarity, a strong equity lens that is sensitive to the diversity of socioeconomic, cultural and other intersections within the MSM community and proactive engagement of diverse geographical and an equitable mix of urban and rural stakeholders in potential future work implemented using this partnership model.
+In review of the high quality and value of the collaborative process, partnership, and support between public health and GMSH, related to MPOX outreach efforts, here is an opportunity to continue building this partnership.
+The positive outcomes for system partners in their work related to MPOX outreach efforts, and the target population's awareness, knowledge, and behaviors, could be extended to responding to HIV and other sexually transmitted blood-borne infections, promoting access to culturally relevant care for MSM, and building trust with the community.
+In doing this, it will be important to reflect on feedback related to role clarity, a strong equity lens that is sensitive to the diversity of socio-economic, cultural and other intersections within the MSM community and proactive engagement of diverse geographical and an equitable mix of urban and rural stakeholders in potential future work implemented using this partnership model.